shah-zeb-naveed/data-structures-and-algorithms/README.md

 - What if the base case is not O(1) in recursion?
 Do we multiply by number of rescursive calls?
 (Yes)

+# SQL
+- CTEs/Subqueries and Window functions is a must.
+- For funnel analysis/timeline of events, can use UNION ALL.
+- Think if self-join is needed.

 # Probability

 - Arithmetic series (end - start) / step_size -> n_steps